DEF HANDLING GUIDE

 How Should DEF Be Transported?

 Due to the fragile nature of DEF, it should be transported in the appropriate tanks and secured to prevent excessive movement.
-Professionals, such as those employed by Blue Network, are trained to carefully manage fluid en route to ensure its purity upon arrival.
+Professionals, such as those employed by Blue Network, are trained to carefully manage fluid enroute to ensure its purity upon arrival.

 Does DEF Equipment Need Maintenance?